Name: Simon Nelson

 I think what’s dawning on me really is that the scale of the challenge is so huge.
 If the disruption is going to continue for whatever length of time, everyone’s going to be living with the possibility of lockdown coming at any moment until vaccines are created.
 And even then, everyone’s going to be wary of the next pandemic.

 I think there’s going to be a paradigm shift in the mentality of universities.
 They are going to have to be ready to provide a much wider range of online and blended learning solutions.
-So the scale of that challenge – when you look at how much teaching has traditionally been done face-to-face, in universities and through traditional means – is huge.
+So the scale of that challenge – when you look at how much teaching has traditionally been done face-to-face – is huge.
 I think they do need to partner with players like ourselves and others in the market to help them develop their capabilities, which by the way, would also mean developing their capabilities in-house.
 They must use their partners to stimulate that, rather than outsource their problems.
 But in addition, I’d love to see greater collaboration between universities co-creating or sharing content so that we don’t have lots of universities spending their efforts making the same kinds of courses, which have very similar flavours for all of our individual students.
 We need to start looking across the sector and pooling our resources to try and migrate more programmes online as quickly as possible.

 Q. So you’re saying that universities should team up, share expertise and deliver joint courses?